What are food sensitivities?

 Food sensitivities can cause many different skin reactions such as eczema, hives, psoriasis, rosacea, itchiness, burning, and redness.
 When the gut is exposed to chronic inflammation, these reactions are more likely to occur.
 Food sensitivities can contribute to leaky gut.
 Leaky gut, or gut permeability, allows gut bacteria, yeast, and undigested food particles to enter the bloodstream.
 One common complaint with Leaky gut, are skin issues.

 Inflammation from food sensitivities contribute to chronic headaches.
 There are many cases of individuals who take Advil or Tylenol around the clock, hoping for relief from the headaches.
 Food sensitivities don’t cause all headaches, but if you are constantly consuming a problem-food, headaches are one of the most painful and common symptoms.
 For some chronic headache sufferers, simply avoiding the problem-food can reduce headaches.
+Another healthy pain reliever and headache reducer alternative is Magnesium.

 Low immune system

 Have you noticed that you get sick more often than others?
 Food sensitivities could be one contributor to a poor immune system.
 With food sensitivities, the body delays immune reactions resulting in lower levels of antibodies.
 These antibodies are needed to defend your body against bad bacteria and increase your susceptibility to illness.
+For additional immune system support through supplementation, click here.

 One of the most common symptoms of food sensitivities are gut problems.
 Many individuals feel nauseous, bloated, cramps, constipation, diarrhea, or stomach aches.
 These symptoms are extremely uncomfortable.
 This can occur because of inflammation from the problem-foods or as a symptom of leaky gut.